 3. Capital expenses

-• Pre-Business expenditures: Capital expenditures incurred up to three years before the business commenced are deductible in the year of commencement.
+- Capital expenditure incurred up to three years before the commencement of business operations is treated as expenditure in the year the business starts operations.

 Section 35 allows taxpayers to claim deductions for payments made to outside agencies engaged in scientific research.
 This includes payments to institutions such as national laboratories, IITs, and other approved organizations.
 By facilitating these deductions, Section 35 encourages collaboration between businesses and research institutions, fostering advancements in science and technology.